LoveDaisy/RainbowCoronaSimulation/README.md

 ## Secondary rainbow

-Colors of secondary rainbow are very similar to primary rainbow, just line in a reverse order.
+Colors of secondary rainbow are very similar to primary rainbow, just line up in a reverse order.

 ![secondary rainbow and drop size](img/sencondary_rainbow_radius_angle.png)